 Computer algorithms do mathematical calculations consistently and perfectly because software engineers know exactly what they want the algorithms to do and write the code that does it.
 Not so with data mining algorithms, where the intentions are vague and the results are unpredictable.” – The AI Delusion

-This article is published in 2020 and projects a bubble burst of AI and Data Science, which are currently riding high on a massive bubble of expectations, that as this book has explained up to this point, are not based on a realistic assessment of the evidence.
+This article is published in 2020 and projects a bubble burst of AI and Data Science, which is currently riding high on a massive bubble of expectations.
+As this book has explained up to this point, it is not based on a realistic assessment of the evidence.
 However, the one area that has essentially already burst in terms of its performance is Big Data.

 Because there is virtually no fact-checking performed in the enterprise software market, this is not pointed out.
 Even though Big Data’s major tool, Hadoop, is widely known to have not met expectations, Big Data has not been widely lampooned by IT media.

-One reason for this is that the promises of Big Data were simply transitioned to new areas, which are AI and data science.
+One reason for this is that Big Data’s promises were transitioned to new areas, which are AI and data science.
 There are numerous problems with Big Data projects.
 However, one example is found in the following quotation.